vogler/web-tech/README.md

 ### Server: render views, serve static files, API
 - https://github.com/vercel/next.js/ - deals with SSR, auth, but requires React and overall opinionated, don't like the verbose/inflexible file-based routing
 - https://github.com/expressjs/express - simple and widespread, but bare-bones and old
+- https://github.com/koajs/koa - a bit more modern than express

 ### Database abstraction, ORM, query builder
 - https://github.com/prisma/prisma - Nicely typed query builder and migrations, but does not support unions.
 Issues: